twolfson/nightclub-physics/README.md

 ### Bartender attention and tippping
 Getting a bartender's attention can be tricky.
 Here are some notes:

-- Be close enough to the bartender that they will see you (i.e. not at opposite ends of the bar)
+- Be close enough to the bartender that they will see you (i.e. not at the opposite end of the bar)
 - Be nice to bartender since they took time to serve you, always tip even for water
     - This will also help reduce serving time in the future as they know you tip
     - Free drink guide (never tried): https://www.youtube.com/watch?v=cLNJjUuDLDM
+- For positioning, the goal is to be visible and clear to the bartender
-- I usually keep my positioning with at least 1 hand on the counter
+    - I usually keep at least 1 hand on the counter
     - Ideally I'm square to the bar with both hands on the counter
     - I remember a joke video of different technique to wave money at a bartender
         - But don't wave money at the bartender, it's rude https://www.youtube.com/watch?v=Kn8w441BoTw